Following is some biographical information about the members of the ASB.

 Tracy is the Principal-in-Charge of the firm's Bangor Office.
 He is the Bangor office coordinator for the firm’s Financial Services Group and the Director of Quality Assurance.
 In the latter role, Tracy coordinates BerryDunn’s audit and accounting technical resources.
 Tracy helps clients with a variety of issues including audits of financial institutions, commercial entities, not-for-profit organizations and employee benefit plans, SEC and other regulatory filings, and assistance with complex accounting issues.
 Tracy is a regular presenter at several technical and industry seminars for clients, including sessions for financial institutions, internal auditors and commercial lenders.
 (Member since 2016-2017)

-Jan Herringer is a partner in BDO USA LLP’s National Assurance Group and has 25 years of experience in public accounting.
-Jan monitors the standard setting processes of the Public Company Accounting and Oversight Board, the International Auditing and Assurance Standards Board, as well as, the AICPA Auditing Standards Board.
-In this role she analyzes the impact of standard setting proposals and is responsible for leading the comment letter drafting process.
-She is also involved in developing content for internal communications regarding the implementation of newly issued auditing standards, in addition to the preparation and delivery of training materials.
+Jan Herringer is a recently retired partner from BDO USA LLP’s National Assurance Department.
+She has over 25 years of experience in public accounting and over her career has worked at both large and mid-size firms.
+During her tenure at BDO she monitored the standard setting process of the Public Company Accounting and Oversight Board, the International Auditing and Assurance Standards Board, as well as, the AICPA Auditing Standards Board.
+In this role, she analyzed the impact of standard setting proposals on the firm’s audit methodology and was responsible for leading the comment letter drafting process.
+She was also involved in developing content for internal communications regarding the implementation of newly issued auditing standards, in addition to the preparation and delivery of training materials.

 Immediately prior to joining BDO in 2004, Jan was a technical manager in the Professional Ethics Division of the AICPA, where she performed investigations of alleged violations of the Code of Professional Conduct of the AICPA.
 In this capacity she presented cases before the Technical Standards Subcommittee.

 In addition to being a member of the AICPA, Jan is a member of the AICPA Council.
-She is currently President-Elect of the New York State Society of Certified Public Accountants and beginning June 1, 2018, will assume the office of President for the 2018/2019 fiscal year.
-Jan is a Certified Public Accountant and received her MBA in Accountancy from Baruch College in New York City.
+She is the most recent Past President of the New York State Society of Certified Public Accountants and current NYSSCPA board member and member of the Diversity and Inclusion committee.
+Jan graduated from Baruch College with her MBA in Accountancy and earned a Master’s Degree in Economics from the New School.
 (Member since 2018-2019)